FIU Music Festival Concert Schedulemvires2019-10-30T14:13:50-04:00

 Come see why we are FIU’s premier music festival!
 With culturally diverse and engaging concerts featuring revered Classical and Jazz musicians from acclaimed ensembles, we have something for every musical taste!

-Concerts are held at the Wertheim Performing Arts Center at FIU’s Modesto A. Madique Campus.
+Concerts are held at The Wertheim at FIU’s Modesto A. Madique Campus.
 The box office can be reached by phone at (305) 348-0496 or by email at firstname.lastname@example.org.
 Call for group rates!

 Opening Concert: Duruflé Requiem